stephenmulrow/Professional-README-generator/Develop/utils/GeneratedREADME/README.md

 # Installation
 The following necessary dependencies must be installed to run the application properly: undefined
 # Usage
-In order to use this app, eoeooeppp
+In order to use this app, uses node and javascript to develop a README
 # License
 Apache
 # Contributing
-​Contributors: eppe;;epooo
+​Contributors: Stephen Mulrow is the only contributor to this project
 # Tests
-The following is needed to run the test: ekeeeeoeooe
+The following is needed to run the test: test in the terminal
 # Questions
-If you have any questions about the repo, open an issue or contact sjsjsjdiiiiii directly at : dlelleeeeeee.
+If you have any questions about the repo, open an issue or contact stephenmulrow directly at : smulrow@gmail.com.